johnblakey/rivers-simple-frontend/README.md

 - TODO - Put Lit in production mode
 - Verify if any other technology needs to be in production mode
+- Verify that Cloud Run backend deployment is set to production env after frontend deployment